 Members may also receive helpful information in the mail.
 This can include additional information about their medications and suggestions from our pharmacists about how to use your medications and benefits.
 This information can be helpful when meeting with your doctor or pharmacist.

+The Medication Therapy Management program is not considered a benefit.
 For more information on UnitedHealthcare's Medication Therapy Management program, please talk to a UnitedHealthcare representative (the phone number is on the back of your plan member ID card).